mwambajoakim/alx-low_level_programming/README.md

 ## 0x03-debugging
 This projects is about discovering errors in code manually commonly known as debugging.
 Of course it follows that the errors are called bugs.

+## 0x04-more_functions_nested_loops
+This project was just an advancement of the previous project on loops.

+## 0x05-pointers_arrays_strings
+An introduction to pointers, arrays and strings.
+I used the concepts previously worked on such as loops and conditionals.